-Note: ENS 772 and ENS 792 are one-on-one courses relating to thesis research.
-In ENS 772, a tutorial taken during the first year of the program, student and mentor together will explore preliminary questions relating to thesis research.
-When ready to fully embark on thesis research, the student then takes ENS 792 which is conducted under the supervision of the student's approved thesis advisor.
+One-on-one courses relating to thesis research.
+A tutorial taken during the first year of the program, student and mentor together will explore preliminary questions relating to thesis research.
+When ready to fully embark on thesis research, the student then takes ENS 792 Research in Environmental Science I which is conducted under the supervision of the student's approved thesis advisor.